 Can I afford expat life in Belgium?

 Expat life involves adjustments of all kinds, not least in terms of cost of living.
 Using the United States as a baseline, consumer prices in Belgium are about 7.6% more expensive.
 Factor in rent, however, and being an expat in Belgium is 7.32% cheaper than living in the US, according to Numbeo’s Cost of Living comparison.
-Rent prices are about 35% lower than in the US and 28% lower than the Netherlands.
+Rent prices are about 35% lower than in the US and 28% lower than in the Netherlands.
 By comparison, rents in France are 2% cheaper.

-Expat Belgium life has become more expensive over the pandemic.
+Belgium’s expat life has become more expensive over the pandemic.
 This is particularly true in Brussels, home to the largest international community.
 The Belgian capital placed 53rd in Mercer’s 2021 Cost of City Living ranking, up 25 spots from the previous year.

 Rent and daily necessities